-- Payment that supports for lobbying or activity intended to influence or attempt to influence UK Parliament, Government or political parties, or attempting to influence the awarding or renewal of contracts and grants, or attempting to influence legislative or regulatory action; - II. using grant funding to petition for additional funding; - III. input VAT reclaimable by the Grant Recipient from HMRC; and - IV. payments for activities of a political or exclusively religious nature. - V. Goods or services that the Grant Recipient has a statutory duty to provide; - VI.
+- I. Payment that supports for lobbying or activity intended to influence or attempt to influence UK Parliament, Government or political parties, or attempting to influence the awarding or renewal of contracts and grants, or attempting to influence legislative or regulatory action; - II. using grant funding to petition for additional funding; - III. input VAT reclaimable by the Grant Recipient from HMRC; and - IV. payments for activities of a political or exclusively religious nature. - V. Goods or services that the Grant Recipient has a statutory duty to provide; - VI.
 Payments reimbursed or to be reimbursed by other public or private sector grants - VII.
-Contributions in kind (i.e. a contribution in goods or services, as opposed to money): - VIII.
+Contributions in kind (i.e. a contribution in goods or services, as opposed to money);

+- VIII.
 Depreciation, amortisation or impairment of Fixed Assets owned by the Grant Recipient; - IX.
 The acquisition or improvement of Fixed Assets by the Grant Recipient (unless the grant is explicitly for capital use this will be stipulated in the Grant Offer Letter); - X. The acquisition of software by the Grant Recipient; - XI.
 Interest payments (including service charge payments for finance leases); - XII.
 Gifts to individuals other than promotional items with a value of no more than £10 a year to any one individual. - XIII.
 Entertaining (entertaining for this purpose means anything that would be a taxable benefit to the person being entertained, according to current UK tax regulations); - XIV.
 Statutory fines, criminal fines or penalties; or - XV.
-Liabilities incurred before the issue of this funding agreement unless agreed in writing by the Funder.
+Liabilities incurred before the issue of this funding agreement unless agreed in writing by the Funder. - XVI.
+Contingency and exchange rate fluctuations are not eligible overhead costs. - XVII.
+Cost rates cannot include a profit margin. - XVIII.
+The cost of reasonable assurance report by an external independent qualified auditor is not an eligible expense.

-Annex 2 Portal - User Manual
+Annex 2 Portal user manual

-This document provides detailed steps you should follow when submitting your application on the UK PACT Green Recovery Challenge Fund Portal.
+This document provides detailed steps you should follow when submitting your application on the Nigeria-UK PACT Application Portal.